Australian Society of General Semantics Inc.

 But we are surely not developing these contacts to the fullest extent possible.
 Perhaps initiatives like exchanging journals, and placing materials into libraries should be explored.
 Providing guest speakers for other groups can be an effective form of introduction.
 Our web site can certainly be developed to make us more accessible to those in search of the wisdom and fellowship that we offer!

 Financial and Legal

 Thank you to our loyal Office Bearers for the past year and volunteers for the current year.
-The jobs of Pres, V.Pres, treasurer etc are not onerous, but are important.
+The jobs of Pres, V.Pres, Secretary, Treasurer etc are not onerous, but are important.